Table of contents

 Purpose

 The system is powered by XBRL, an international standard designed to make financial data processing faster and more accurate.
-MBRS 2.0 allows businesses submit their annual returns, financial statements, and exemption requests in a structured and seamless manner, reducing administrative burdens and streamlining compliance with legal reporting requirements.
+MBRS 2.0 allows businesses to submit their annual returns, financial statements, and exemption requests in a structured and seamless manner, reducing administrative burdens and streamlining compliance with legal reporting requirements.

 Updates from the Previous Version